Abdulxaq/udacity-travel-dev/README.md

 # Project walk through

-This web app is website classifying app based on Url.
-In details, it defines the classification of website in percentage.
+This web app is website that displays image of given place and weather forcast of 16 days on given place.

 I used following things in project:
 - Webpack